Exercise Progressions: The Squat

 Slow Cooking Athletes

 If you’ve spent any time with the EForce Performance Staff or read any of our blogs, you probably know by now that we focus on Long-Term Athlete Development (LTAD).
-With that, we leverage our squat progressions so athletes can continue to progress to higher-order variations/stimuli as they themselves increase in their athletic qualification.
+With that, we leverage our squat progressions, so athletes can continue to progress to higher-order variations/stimuli as they themselves increase in their athletic qualification.
 By leveraging these variations along with appropriate periodization schemes we rarely see our athletes plateau on their strength gains throughout the training process with us.

 Variation Without Change